-- The study horizon base case transmission topology is not changed. - The dispatch of study area generators in the study horizon base cases is maintained in the timesensitive year base cases. - The only exception to this practice is if there are study area generators that are assumed to be retired in the study horizon base cases but are expected to be available in the time-sensitive year.
+- The study horizon base cases are used as a starting point. - The level of PV is scaled to a level that matches the PV forecast for March 1st of the identified time-sensitive year. - The study horizon base case transmission topology is not changed45. - The dispatch of study area generators in the study horizon base cases is maintained in the timesensitive year base cases. - The only exception to this practice is if there are study area generators that are assumed to be retired in the study horizon base cases but are expected to be available in the time-sensitive year.
 If these generators are likely to run under minimum load conditions, they may be assumed online in the time-sensitive base cases.
-Additional dispatches may be considered in the time-sensitive year with these generators unavailable.
+Additional dispatches may be considered in the time-sensitive year with these generators unavailable46.
 If a generator was assumed out of service in the study horizon base cases based on having accepted dynamic or static de-list bids for the full resource in the two most recent FCM auctions, the generator will be assumed OOS in the time-sensitive year.
 When creating the new dispatches, the same methodology that was used to establish the dispatches in the study horizon base cases is used.